 Asil provides assistance and resources for SAT and ACT testing.
 Our counselling services provide for Morrisby testing to take place within Halcyon to help students identify their strongest skills and interests as well as potential future career paths.

-Our University and Careers Counselling Director plans workshops and fairs at Halcyon, and connects students with a range of events and trips outside of Halcyon.
+We plan workshops and fairs at Halcyon, and connects students with a range of events and trips outside of Halcyon.

 Sessions dedicated to taking IBDP students through the key processes of university applications are crucial in these busy final years of school.
 Workshops are scheduled throughout the year as well as arranged according to student needs.